khaeyMensah/access-key-manager/docs/README.md

 ## Project Overview

-Micro-Focus Inc., a software company, has built a school management platform that is multitenant, allowing various schools to set up on the platform as though it was built specifically for them.
-They have decided to monetize it using an access key-based approach rather than building payment features into the school software.
-Micro-Focus Inc. has outsourced the project to build a key manager, a web application that schools can use to purchase access keys to activate their school account.
+Access Key Manager is a web application developed for Micro-Focus Inc. to manage access keys for their multitenant school management platform.
+It allows schools to purchase and manage access keys to activate their accounts.

-## Customer Requirements
+## Features

 ### School IT Personnel

-1. Signup & Login with email and password, with account verification and password reset feature.
+- Account management (signup, login, email verification, password reset)
-2. View a list of all access keys granted: active, expired, or revoked.
+- View all granted access keys (active, expired, revoked)
-3. For each access key, see the status, date of procurement, and expiry date.
-4. Restriction: Only one active key at a time.
+- See key details (status, procurement date, expiry date)
+- One active key limit per user

 ### Micro-Focus Admin

-1. Login with email and password.
+- Secure login
-2. Manually revoke a key.
+- Manually revoke keys
-3. View all keys generated on the platform with their status, date of procurement, and expiry date.
+- View all generated keys and their details
-4. API endpoint to check active key status given a school email.
+- API endpoint to check active key status for a given school email

+## Technologies Used

+- Django 5.0.6
+- Python 3.10+
+- PostgreSQL (for production)
+- Paystack (for payment processing)
+- Celery (for background tasks)

+## Project Structure

+Our project consists of the following main Django apps:

+- `users`: Handles user authentication, profiles, and billing information
+- `access_keys`: Manages the creation, distribution, verification, and payment processing of access keys

+## Data Models

+### User Model (users app)

+- Custom user model extending AbstractUser
+- Additional fields: is_school_personnel, is_admin, school, staff_id

+### School Model (users app)

+- Represents a school with a name field

+### BillingInformation Model (users app)

+- Stores billing information for users
+- Fields: payment method, mobile money number, card details

+### AccessKey Model (access_keys app)

+- Represents an access key for a school
+- Fields: key, school, status, assigned_to, procurement_date, expiry_date, revoked_by, revoked_on, price

+### KeyLog Model (access_keys app)

+- Logs actions performed on access keys
+- Fields: action, user, access_key, timestamp

+## API Endpoints

+### Check Key Status

+- Endpoint: `/access-keys/api/status/<email>/`
+- Method: GET
+- Description: Checks the status of an active access key for a given user email
+- Response:
+  - 200 OK: Returns active key details if found
+  - 404 Not Found: If no active key is found for the given email

-## Deliverables
+## Background Tasks

-1. Web application source code (GitHub)
-2. ER diagram of database design
-3. Deployed link
+### update_key_statuses

+- Periodically checks and updates the status of access keys
+- Expires keys that have reached their expiry date
+- Schedules the next run based on upcoming expiries

+### monitor_memory

+- Monitors the memory and CPU usage of the Celery worker

 ## Installation

 ### Prerequisites

-- Python 3.10
+- Python 3.10+
 - Django 5.0.6
 - pip